The trouble with Eggs...

 The pebbly texture of scrambled eggs causes a gag reflex as soon as the bite hits the tongue.
-Salt crystals on eggs cause a gag when they hit the tongue.
-Overcooked or hard 'boiled' eggs, usually the rubbery green ring kind, often sit in the pouch for hours and eventually come back up in a regurgitation.
+Salt crystals on eggs often cause a gag reaction when they hit the tongue.
+Overcooked or hard 'boiled' eggs, usually the rubbery green ring kind, often sit in the pouch for hours and for many, eventually come back up in a regurgitation.

-What kinds of eggs DO work and can be enjoyed?
+What kinds of eggs do work and can actually be enjoyed?

-- Deviled Eggs (click for my tasty recipe) as long as the eggs are not the overcooked 'green ring' version
+- Deviled Eggs (click for the tasty recipe) begin with beautiful tender hard cooked eggs and not the overcooked 'green ring' kind

-- Custards (one of our most popular recipes is or Vanilla Egg Custard!)
+- Custards (- one of our most popular recipes is Vanilla Egg Custard!)